Mayuri14-ctrl/Complete-Guide-to-Statistics/Statistic Interview questions and answers.md

 Q18 paired vs. unpaired t-test?
 Q19 What is ANOVA, and how does it differ from a t-test?
+It checks if the differences between groups means are statistically significant or just due to random variation Use cases:
+1. Companies use ANOVA to measure effectiveness of different campaigns
+2. It helps to identify if different customer demographies have different purchasing behaviour One way Anova: examines impact of one independent variable on a dependent variable across 2-3 groups Two-way Anova: examines impact of two independent variable on a dependent variable across 2-3 groups Repeated measures Anova:When same subjects are tested multiple times Lets assume there are three groups mean1 mean2 mean3 mean_overall=

+Sum of squares within group
+Sum of squares between group

+mean of sum of squares
+MSB
+MSW

+f value=MSB/MSW

 Q20 What is the difference between one-way and two-way ANOVA?
 Q21 What is a Chi-square test, and when is it used?
+To understand if there is any association between two categorical variables It compares observed data and expected data
+(O-E)**2/E
 Q22 What is a Mann-Whitney U test?
 How does it differ from a t-test?
 Q23  What is the Wilcoxon Signed-Rank Test?
 Test Type                     	         Parametric Test	                             Non-Parametric Alternative